dongajay1305/android-recyclerview-example/README.md

 (1)Movie List Screen.
 - Recyclerview with gridlayout manager used to show movie list.
 - okHttp is networking lib for API calls.
-- picasso is image loading lib.
+- Picasso is image loading lib.
-- gson is JSON parsing lib.
+- Gson is JSON parsing lib.

 (2) Movie Deatil Screen.
 - For Movie Detail screen android palette lib is source to create gradiant, statusbar color and font colors based on bitmap of movie poster.